- Budding post-COVID competition for Edtechs in Pakistan is providing more clarity to the startups regarding the domains they function in

 - The interest in Pakistan by MENA Edtechs is paving the way for further growth in the industry

 The Edtech space has ballooned in potential over the last decade.
-Maqsad’s recent $2.1 million pre-seed funding also signals intent from local investors and those in the MENA region to bank on Edtechs in Pakistan, acting as a catalyst for this growth.
+Maqsad’s recent raise of $2.8 million in seed funding also signals intent from local investors and those in the MENA region to bank on Edtechs in Pakistan, acting as a catalyst for this growth.

 The global pandemic had a massive role to play in this rise in interest too.
 With students kept away from physical classes, there was a rush to find continuity solutions that could be used as a substitute for an in-class education, and that is where platforms like Sabaq, Edkasa, Maqsad, and Nearpeer found their seats at the table.